Author Archives: Andy Williamson

 The problem with think-tanks: Transparency

-Running alongside issues of quality and independence discussed already here is transparency.
-This comes in to play at a number of levels for the think-tank but, in a broad sense, is the outside world’s way of establishing the veracity of … Continue reading
+Tweet Running alongside issues of quality and independence discussed already here is transparency.
+This comes in to play at a number of levels for the think-tank but, in a broad sense, is the outside world’s way of establishing the veracity … Continue reading

-Posted in Observance | Tagged , | Leave a comment
+Posted in Observance | Tagged , | Comments Off on The problem with think-tanks: Transparency

 The problem with think-tanks: Independence

-I’ve talked about the quality of the work produced, I now want to focus on the question of how independent a think-tank is – or isn’t (either in reality or perception).
-I don’t just mean the blatant ideological instrument of … Continue reading
+Tweet I’ve talked about the quality of the work produced, I now want to focus on the question of how independent a think-tank is – or isn’t (either in reality or perception).
+I don’t just mean the blatant ideological instrument … Continue reading

-Posted in Observance | Tagged | Leave a comment
+Posted in Observance | Tagged | Comments Off on The problem with think-tanks: Independence

 The problem with think-tanks: Quality

-My earlier discussion on the value of and necessity for different types of research brings me to the first problem that the current think-tank situation creates; quality.
-In academia there is a considerable amount of valueless, low quality research and … Continue reading
+Tweet My earlier discussion on the value of and necessity for different types of research brings me to the first problem that the current think-tank situation creates; quality.
+In academia there is a considerable amount of valueless, low quality research … Continue reading

 Posted in Observance | Tagged | 2 Comments